-Three shot outside health department building in Florida: sheriff's office
+Three shot outside Florida health department building: sheriff's office

 The Palm Beach County Sheriff's Office said on Twitter that it was investigating the shooting outside the C. L. Brumback Health Center in Belle Glade, a small city roughly 85 miles northwest of Miami.

 The sheriff's office did not provide additional details.
+A representative for the department did not respond to a request for additional information.

-Officers could be seen wearing body armor and carrying rifles outside the Florida Department of Health building.
+Local CBS affiliate WPEC reported that the shooting happened near a bus stop outside the health facility.
+The station's footage showed officers wearing body armor and carrying rifles outside the Florida Department of Health building.

 Three people were airlifted for medical treatment after the shooting, Palm Beach County Fire Rescue tweeted.
 The extent of their injuries was not disclosed.

+A representative for the Florida Department of Health did not immediately respond to a request for comment.

-Reporting by Eric M. Johnson in Seattle; Editing by Jonathan Oatis
+Reporting by Eric M. Johnson in Seattle; Editing by Jonathan Oatis and Diane Craft